stefanvoegelisrf/help/blender.md

 The settings of texture drawing, open the **active tool** tab in the properties panel/window.

 > Keep the resolution as low as possible to save render time.

+#### UV Mapping

+The UV mapping defines how a texture is mapped to a object.
+For this to work, the faces of an object are unwrapped onto a square.

 #### Physically Based Rendering(PBR)